mikesusz/mikesusz.dev/src/content/blog/who-did-this.md

 ### How will (AI) make any money?

-Right now we're in a weird honeymoon phase where AI is incredibly expensive to train, yet they're giving us the results for free.
+AI is incredibly expensive to train, yet we're in a honeymoon-phase where they're giving us the results for free.
 They have to have a plan for this to be viable, and even profitable.
+Will every chat-whatever interface be full of advertising?
+Are they collecting data about your habits and preferences to sell to advertisers on traditional web-based media and apps?

 ### How will creators react?

 How can people who produce content continue to get paid in a world where their knowledge is harvested, processed, and distributed without the primary source being credited?
+Will people move all their content inside of walled gardens, or onto platforms that can deflect being used for AI training?
+If this happens, will we have the same difficulty with discoverability that we had in the 90s?

+## It can't be all bad

+True, this will sound like pale consolation.
+But what we've learned from decades of technological evolution is that things will change only as much as we tolerate it.
+If search engine _A_ gives us too much AI and hides primary sources, the people who want to dig deeper will go elsewhere.
+If social media company _X_ wants to steal our content and make it difficult to find out friends, users will flock to other platforms.

+People have dealt with these types of trends well before the internet. (does anyone remember "the invisible hand"[^InvisibleHand] from Economics class?).
+Consumer preferences will drive the direction of technology, because consumption drives revenue.
+What form that revenue takes and/or how it's transfered (e.g. from users to advertisers to search engines) has yet to be fully developed, but we will see it come to pass if the tech companies ever want to make money off of their huge investment.

+Keep making the choices that are best for you and the people you care about, and the economy-of-information will be steered by your preferences.

 ---

+[^AltaVista]: okay maybe i'm still a little mad about how i can't show off my prowess in crafting precise queries in AltaVista anymore ([this is the best guide i can find from those days](https://jkorpela.fi/altavista/) and, wow, I wasn't even scratching the surface).

+[^me]: here's your treat (or punishment) for reading the footnotes. in 1999, i was renting a bedroom in a house in Newton, Massachusetts.
+We had a MediaOne cable modem - 8 megabits!
+And i had no less than three computers running most of the time.
+And i got a logitech webcam, because, why not i guess? so [here you go](/images/me.1999.jpg)

-title image is taken from a meme based on a piece of art called 'Baton Roue' by french artist Corentin Penloup. [view the full version here](/images/who-did-this-full.webp) or you can find out more [at the KnowYourMeme page about Baton Roue](https://knowyourmeme.com/memes/baton-roue) about it.
+[^BatonRoue]: the three images of the bicyclist with the stick are taken from a meme based on a piece of art called 'Baton Roue' by french artist Corentin Penloup. [view the full version here](/images/who-did-this-full.webp) or you can find out more [at the KnowYourMeme page about Baton Roue](https://knowyourmeme.com/memes/baton-roue).

+[^InvisibleHand]: I knew that stuff about Adam Smith would come in handy again someday.
+[Further reading at Investopedia](https://www.investopedia.com/terms/i/invisiblehand.asp).